TheTechDungeon/LED-DISPLAY/README.txt

 sprite editor to load a palette that matches the order and color in the code.

-You can export your sprite in Piskel to a C file and then you can replace the RGB values with the proper single byte index for that color as noted in our C source.
-Be sure to set the color format in preferences to hex so it outputs the sprite as a hex array.
+You can export your sprite in Piskel to a C file and then you can replace the RGB values with the proper single byte index for that color as noted by the order in our C source.
+Be sure to set the color format in piskel preferences to hex so it outputs the sprite as a C hex array.

-After converting the array to a 256 byte array you can place it into the sprites.h file and reference it in the spriteslist array.
+After converting the array to a 256 single byte array you can place it into the sprites.h file and reference it in the spriteslist array.
 You can then compile it and download your binary to the display.

 PLEASE DO NOT MODIFY THE CURRENT LIMIT SET IN THE CODE.
 YOU COULD DAMAGE YOUR DISPLAY OR PC/USB PORT!!!!!
 You run your own code at your own risk.